+Many of us don't give much thought to the appearance of our ears, but for those whose ears are prominent, asymmentrical, or misshapen, ears can be a great source of insecurity.
 Otoplasty is a frequently performed procedure to reshape the ear or ears to create an improved or less conspicuous appearance.
 Quite often this involves bringing protruding ears closer to the sides of the head.
-This “ear pinning” procedure is fairly straightforward, and can improve the self-esteem of adults who may have been teased.
+This “ear pinning” procedure is fairly straightforward, and can improve self-esteem.

 If you are an individual with any of the following concerns, then you may be a candidate for otoplasty surgery: